This article is the Part 2 of a 2 part series of the employee engagement strategies of the World’s best companies.

 Following is a stark example of the importance of Product Design at Apple:

-Scott Forstall's OS X team and Tony Fadell's iPod team both used their best people to develop an operating system for iPhone, because Jobs was confused on which one to pick.
-Eventually, OS X team’s development was used because the product iPod team was working for had no concrete outcome.
-This denoted Apple’s willingness to sacrifice time and money for the best product.
+Scott Forstall's OS X team and Tony Fadell's iPod team both used their best people to develop an operating system for the iPhone, because Jobs was confused on which one to pick.
+Eventually, OS X team’s development was finally used because the product the iPod team was working on had no concrete outcome.
+This showed Apple’s willingness to sacrifice time and money for the best product.

 c.
 Office Design

 Apple Park at Silicon Valley includes a fitness centre, an energy plant and acres of apricot orchards.
 Every detail of the plan has been carefully examined to create the ideal environment for innovation and ones that encourage collaboration between workers and between departments.
-Jonathan Ive, Apple's chief design officer tells that the building enables scores of people to connect, walk and talk.
+Jonathan Ive, the former Apple's chief design officer, says that the building enables scores of people to connect, walk and talk.

 d.
 Workplace Design